About Marcia Cebulska

 Marcia Cebulska's plays have been chosen for development by the Eugene O'Neill National Playwrights Conference, Sundance Playwrights Lab, the William Inge Theatre Festival and Shenandoah Playwrights Retreat and produced at The Georgia Repertory Theatre, HERE (NYC), the Phoenix Theatre (Indianapolis), Frontera at Hyde Park (Austin TX), Fremont Centre Theatre (Pasadena), The Theatre Building (Chicago), Fusion Theatre (Albuquerque) and elsewhere.

-Marcia has been playwright-in-residence at The University of Georgia, Mary Anderson Center for the Arts, Marion College and The William Inge Center for the Arts.
+Marcia has been playwright-in-residence at The University of Georgia, Mary Anderson Center for the Arts, Marion College, and The William Inge Center for the Arts.
 Marcia is a member of The Dramatists Guild and is a Fellow of the Center for Kansas Studies.
-Her most recent work includes ROOTED with music by Kelley Hunt and produced in collaboration with Cornerstone Theater of Los Angeles, the Greensburg Arts Center and the William Inge Center for the Arts.
+Her most recent work includes the guided journal Skywriting, her debut novel Watching Men Dance, and her memoir Lovers, Dreamers, & Theives.

 Marcia lives in Topeka with her husband, historian Tom Prasch.